Assistant professor, Health Studies

 Who has influenced your professional path?

-My father, my family, my colleagues and my graduate school professors have influenced my professional path.
+My father, mother, kids, colleagues and graduate school professors have influenced my professional path.

 What did you want to be when you were growing up?
 Are you currently doing it?
 If not, what changed your path?